synfinatic/aws-sso-cli/docs/config.md

 Only one instance of `%s` is allowed.
 Note that YAML requires quotes around strings which start with a [reserved indicator]( https://yaml.org/spec/1.2-old/spec.html#id2774228) like `%`.

+`AuthUrlAction` allows you to override the global `UrlAction` when authenticating with your SSO provider to retrieve an AWS SSO token.

 Examples: